He started out a couch-surfing throwaway. One day, a painting of his would sell for the highest price ever for an American artist at a public...

-At 15 years old they met Marcel Moore (previously known as Suzanne Alberte Malherbe) and they became lifelong companions.
+At 15 years old Cahun met Marcel Moore (born Suzanne Alberte Malherbe) and they became lifelong companions.
 The romantic and creative collaboration lasted a lifetime.
-In fact Moore’s widowed mother married Cahun’s divorced father in 1917, so they were step-sisters as well as lovers.
+In fact, Moore’s widowed mother married Cahun’s divorced father in 1917, so they were step-siblings, as well as lovers.

-After attending the French University the Sorbonne, Cahun settled in Paris with Moore.
+After attending Sorbonne University, the couple settled in Paris.
 Cahun started making staged self-portraits at just 18 years old, and this continued for many years.
-The portraits, feature the artist looking directly out at the viewer, wearing costumes and make-up, swapping and mixing genders.
-The couple held literary and artistic “salons” in their Parisian home, and visitors included Andre Breton and Sylvia Beach.
+The portraits feature the artist looking directly out at the viewer, wearing costumes and make-up, swapping and mixing genders.
+The couple held literary and artistic “salons” in their Parisian home, and visitors included André Breton and Sylvia Beach.
 Man Ray was one of their most famous collaborators.
 Breton called Cahun “one of the most curious spirits of our time.”

 However, Jersey was invaded by Germany in 1940, and the two were in pressing danger.
 Their distribution of anti-Nazi material was certainly political, and they were both vehemently anti-fascist.
-But in some ways their protest was also an artistic installation.
-They would throw crumpled leaflets into passing vehicles, hide them in cigarette boxes, and even slipped them into soldiers’ pockets!
+But in some ways, their protest was also an art installation.
+They would throw crumpled leaflets into passing vehicles, hide them in cigarette boxes, and even slip them into soldiers’ pockets!

 But their efforts were brutally punished when four years later, in 1944, both Moore and Cahun were arrested and sentenced to death.
 They were imprisoned, their home was seized, and much of their art was destroyed.

-Jersey was liberated by the Allies in 1945, and the two were saved, but Cahun’s health had deteriorated badly in prison, and they died soon after.
-A devastated Moore moved into a small house in Jersey, living alone until they committed suicide in 1972.
-The two are buried together in St Brelade’s church on Jersey.
+Jersey was liberated by the Allies in 1945, and the two were saved, but unfortunately, Cahun’s health had deteriorated badly in prison.
+Cahun died soon after.
+Devastated Moore moved into a small house in Jersey, living alone until committing suicide in 1972.
+The two are buried together in St Brelade’s church in Jersey.